Why Join the Department of Social Work Behavioral Health Collaborative Care team?

 - Possibility of continued remote work and flexible scheduling

 Michigan Medicine improves the health of patients, populations and communities through excellence in education, patient care, community service, research and technology development, and through leadership activities in Michigan, nationally and internationally.
 Our mission is guided by our Strategic Principles and has three critical components; patient care, education and research that together enhance our contribution to society.

 You will be responsible for:

-- Participating in weekly psychiatric case consultation.
+- Case consultation with the psychiatrist.
 This will require preparation, accurate and up-to-date patient registry and records maintenance, and the ability to make case presentations accurately and concisely.

-- Use of brief evidenced based therapeutic interventions, psychoeducation, safety planning, assisting family members in understanding and supporting the patient, grief counseling, and referrals to community resources are some of the skills needed.
-Additional duties as assigned.
+- Use of brief evidenced based therapeutic interventions, psychoeducation, safety planning, assisting family members in understanding and supporting the patient, and providing referrals to community resources.

 - Knowledge of or experience of working in a Collaborative Care Model (CoCM). https://mccist.org/about/cocm/

 - Experience with medical and mental health social work.